aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 ## Step 2: Connecting to your instance

 For this tutorial we will use a Jupyter notebook that runs via a browser on port 8888 by default.
-For simplicity we will use ssh port forwarding from your laptop or desktop to the instance.
+For simplicity we will use ssh port forwarding from your machine to the instance.

-The regular ssh instructions look like:
+The regular ssh instructions is:

 ```
 ssh -i "<pem file>" <user>@<instance DNS name>